brettabamonte/csc422/README.md

 - `docker volume prune -a`

 to clear up disk space.

+## PhpMyAdmin
+Running `docker compose up --build` creates a instance of phpmyadmin.

+You can access it at `http://localhost:8080`

 ## Flyway and DB Migrations
 We are using Flyway to migrate the database.
 Flyway is version control for the db.
 We areable to rebuild the db from scratch everytime we spin up a db container.